kalradev/blog/markdown/api.md

   - Trying all methods
   - Basically sending data it isn't expecting
 - Check HTML source for more info
-- Try to identify tech stack.
-Why?
-Maybe there will be pitfalls related to particular technology.
+- Try to identify tech stack
+  - Why?
+Maybe there will be pitfalls related to particular technology

 ## Techanical bugs
 - [sqli](/blog/sqli)